 Rate of Return - The money-weighted rate of return expresses investment performance, net of investment expense, adjusted for the changing amounts actually invested.
-For the years ended December 31, 2017 and 2016, the annual money-weighted rate of return on Plan investments, net of investment expense, were 12.04% and 7.10%, respectively.
+For the years ended December 31, 2018 and 2017, the annual money-weighted rate of return on Plan investments, net of investment expense, were -5.47% and 12.04%, respectively.

-Discount Rate - The discount rate used to measure the total pension liability as of December 31, 2017 and 2016 was 8.00%.
+Discount Rate - The discount rate used to measure the total pension liability as of December 31, 2018 and 2017 was 8.00%.
 The Plan's fiduciary net position is projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-Sensitivity of the Net Pension Liability to Changes in the Discount Rate - The following presents the net pension liability of the Plan calculated using the discount rate described above, as well as what the Plan's net pension liabilities would be if they were calculated using a discount rate that is one-percentage-point lower or higher than the current rates:
+Sensitivity of the Net Pension Liability to Changes in the Discount Rate - The following presents the net pension liability of the Plan calculated using the discount rate described above, as well as what the Plan's net pension liability would be if it were calculated using a discount rate that is one-percentage-point lower or higher than the current rates: